Moll Flanders (1996 film): Plot summary

 In the late 17th century, a black gentleman, Hibble, takes custody of a girl, Flora, who is being physically mistreated by abusive nuns at a London orphanage.
 The two set off on a journey to the American colonies where Flora will be raised by her guardian, Mrs Allworthy.
 As they set out, Hibble begins to read to Flora the memoirs of her mother, Moll Flanders.

 In a flashback, Moll Flanders' story unfolds.
 After bearing her in a prison cell, Moll's own mother was hanged for theft.
 Moll grows up in a church orphanage.
-When a priest sexually assaults her, she stabs him with a knitting needle and is in turn whipped.
+When a priest gets lured by her flattery and gropes her breast, she stabs his hand with a knitting needle and is in turn whipped.

 Moll escapes despite being arrested and is eventually taken in by Mrs Allworthy, the ruthless proprietor of an upscale London brothel.
 Life as a prostitute takes a toll on Moll and, although she befriends Hibble, she is mistreated by her madame, Mrs Allworthy.
 Eventually, a kind but eccentric anatomy artist named Jonathan begins paying her to model for him.
 He starts to earn Moll's trust by taking her in after she is brutally beaten by an angry religious group.

 Moll gradually falls in love with Jonathan and becomes pregnant.
 For a while, despite his wealthy parents disowning him, their life seems happy.
 Then Jonathan grows gravely ill and dies.
 Devastated by the loss, Moll later gives birth to a baby girl.
 She encounters Allworthy and her stalwart servant Hibble once more, when Allworthy kidnaps Moll and takes her aboard a ship bound for Virginia Colony, forcing her to abandon her daughter in London.

 On the voyage, a storm forces the ship into a frenzy.
 Seizing the opportunity, Moll fights against Allworthy for control.
 The fight ends when both women are swept away by the raging current.
 Hibble looks on, horrified.

 After finishing his story, Hibble proclaims that Moll was lost at sea.
 Disillusioned, Flora blames Hibble for not saving her mother and nearly runs away before Moll shows up, alive and well, having survived the storm and taken Allworthy's identity and associated fortune.
 Moll reconciles with her daughter.